 The best spot is where it is convenient for you – someplace you will see and walk by often.
 The back of the yard behind the shed may get the most sun, but if you don’t see your garden regularly you might forget about it.

-- Ideally this spot gets morning sun – look for a spot that gets between 6-8 hours of sun (a little more or less is ok).
+- Ideally this spot gets morning sun – look for a spot that gets at least 6-8 hours of sun (more is ok).
 You might need to provide shade in the summer in hot areas like Arizona.

 - There should also be a water source nearby or within a hose distance.